Skip to content

 Should I hire a freelance SAP CX consultant or go through a partner?

 Both can work.
-Freelancers offer flexibility and lower cost.
-Partners offer team depth, methodology, and accountability (the firm’s reputation is on the line).
-For critical implementations, a partner is typically safer — you’re not dependent on a single person.
+Freelancers give you flexibility and lower cost.
+Partners give you team depth, methodology, and accountability: their reputation is on the line.
+For critical implementations, a partner is typically safer because you’re not dependent on one person.
+If that person gets sick mid-project, you need a bench.

 How do I check if an SAP certification is valid?

 Use SAP’s Certification Verification tool.
-Enter the consultant’s name or certification ID to verify current status.
-SAP certifications expire and require periodic recertification.
+Enter the consultant’s name or certification ID.
+SAP certifications expire and need periodic recertification.
+If someone shows you a cert from 2019, that’s a conversation worth having.

 What’s a reasonable day rate for a senior SAP CX consultant?

 In DACH markets: CHF 1,800-2,500/day for senior V2 consultants.
-Lower rates typically mean less experience.
-Higher rates may reflect niche specialisation (e.g., complex integration architecture).
-Compare on value delivered, not cost per day.
+Lower rates usually mean less experience.
+Higher rates may reflect niche specialisation (complex integration architecture, for instance).
+Compare on value, not cost per day.
+A consultant at CHF 2,200 who finishes in three months beats one at CHF 1,500 who drags to six.
+I’ve seen that math play out more times than I can count.

 How many SAP CX consultants does a typical project need?

-A standard Sales Cloud V2 implementation: 2-3 consultants (lead architect, functional consultant, integration specialist).
+Standard Sales Cloud V2 implementation: 2-3 consultants (lead architect, functional consultant, integration specialist).
 Add 1-2 for Commerce Cloud or multi-product projects.
-Avoid overstaffing — too many consultants create coordination overhead.
+Don’t overstaff.
+Too many consultants create coordination overhead that slows everything down.
+Three good people outperform six average ones.

 Can I test a consultant before committing to a full project?

 Yes.
+And I’d recommend it.
 Many partners offer paid discovery workshops (2-5 days) where the assigned consultant scopes your project.
-This gives you a working relationship test before signing a full implementation contract.
+You get a working relationship test before signing a full implementation contract.
+If a partner won’t do this, ask yourself why.

 SAP CXCX ConsultingSAP Sales Cloud V2Partner SelectionSAP Certification